nodejs/node/doc/api/crypto.md

 through this property can be used to uniquely identify a key or to compromise the security of the key.

+For RSA-PSS keys, if the key material contains a `RSASSA-PSS-params` sequence, the `hashAlgorithm`, `mgf1Hash`, and `saltLength` properties will be set.

-RSA-PSS parameters, DH, or any future key type details might be exposed via this API using additional attributes.
+Other key details might be exposed via this API using additional attributes.

 ### `keyObject.asymmetricKeyType`
 <!-- YAML